-Chuck Bell has been a Meteorologist with News4’s StormTeam4 since October 2004.
-His forecasts can be see on the weekend versions of News4 Today and throughout the week on News4 Today and on 103.5 WTOP Radio.
+Chuck Bell has been a Meteorologist with the News4 StormTeam4 since October of 2004.
+His forecasts can be seen on News4 Today, News4 Midday, on NBCWashington.com and on 103.5 WTOP.

-Bell's broadcasting career has included stops in Albany, Georgia; Greenville, South Carolina; Roanoke, Virginia; and Oklahoma City before he arrived at NBC4.
-Some of Bell's favorite weather events include the first "Storm of the Century," the March 1993 storm which crippled the Western Carolinas and much of the East Coast; the "Blizzard of '96" which left 29" of snow in the Roanoke Valley; and Hurricane Isabel which flooded the Chesapeake Bay in 2003.
+Bell's broadcasting career has included stops in Albany, GA, Greenville, SC.
+Roanoke, VA and Oklahoma City, OK. before he arrived at NBC4.
+Some of Bell's favorite weather events include the first "Storm of the Century" - the March 1993 storm which crippled the Western Carolinas and much of the East Coast.
+The "Blizzard of '96" which left 29" of snow in the Roanoke Valley, and Hurricane Isabel which flooded the Chesapeake Bay in 2003.

-Though he is a snow-lover who was perfectly happy with Washington's record-setting snowfall in the winter of 2009-10, his most memorable weather experience was working the May 3, 1999 tornado outbreak while working for KOKH-TV in Oklahoma City.
-On that terrible day, central Oklahoma experienced more than 60 tornadoes that claimed the lives of 50 people and did $1.9 billion in damage.
+Though he is a snow-lover who was perfectly happy with Washington's record setting snowfall in the winter of 2009-2010, his most memorable weather experience was working the May 3, 1999 tornado outbreak while working for KOKH-TV in Oklahoma City.
+On that terrible day, central Oklahoma experienced more than 60 tornadoes that claimed the lives of 50 people and did 1.9 billion dollars in damage.
 Bell, and his co-workers at KOKH, did non-stop coverage of the storms for almost 9 straight hours.
 His efforts garnered him the "Governor's Humanitarian Award for Outstanding Service" which was presented to him by Oklahoma Governor Frank Keating on June 23, 1999.